Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 The goal is not to have tag helpers for everything, but for common use cases.

-All examples below (and more, see tests) currently works.
+All examples below (and more, see tests) is expected to work.

 ## Shortcuts